 - Rationale: SMTP AUTH is not used or needed by modern email clients.
-Therefore, disabling it as the global default conforms to the principle of least functionality.
-SMTP AUTH is required for POP3 and IMAP4 clients.
-As there are still legitimate uses for such clients, SMTP AUTH can be enabled on a permailbox basis when necessary. - Last modified: June 2023 - Note: SMTP AUTH MAY be enabled on a per-mailbox basis as needed.
+Therefore, disabling it as the global default conforms to the principle of least functionality. - Last modified: June 2023

-- Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online | Microsoft Learn - Use the Microsoft 365 admin center to enable or disable SMTP AUTH on specific mailboxes | Microsoft Learn
+Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online | Microsoft Learn